Kasich tentatively slated to meet with Trump

 - A senior administration official said the meeting is still tentative

-(CNN)Ohio Gov. John Kasich is slated to meet with President Donald Trump at the White House on Friday, three sources familiar with the plan told CNN Tuesday.
+(CNN)Ohio Gov. John Kasich is tentatively slated to meet with President Donald Trump at the White House on Friday, three sources familiar with the plan told CNN Monday.

 A Kasich adviser said the White House didn't offer an explicit agenda for the meeting.

-Note: CORRECTION: This story has been updated to reflect that sources told CNN about the tentative meeting Monday.